securifimy/Securifi/README.md

   ####  <a href="#manual-installation" id="manual-installation" name="manual-installation">Manual installation</a>

-Please read the **[Getting Started][wiki-start]** article on our Wiki to learn how to install AdGuard Home manually, and how to configure your devices to use it.
+Please read the **[Getting Started][wiki-start]** article on our Wiki to learn how to install Securifi manually, and how to configure your devices to use it.

   ####  <a href="#docker" id="docker" name="docker">Docker</a>